Puzzlepart/prosjektportalen365/.development-guide/README.md

 [![CI (dev)](https://github.com/Puzzlepart/prosjektportalen365/actions/workflows/ci-dev.yml/badge.svg?branch=dev)](https://github.com/Puzzlepart/prosjektportalen365/actions/workflows/ci-dev.yml)

-Keywords can be used in the commit message to avoid the CI running some of the jobs.
+Keywords can be used in the commit message to avoid (or force) the CI running some of the jobs.

 - `[skip-ci]` to avoid the _Build release package_ job starting.
 This will result in no jobs starting as the _Upgrade_ and _Install_ jobs are dependent on the job _Build release package_
 - `[skip-upgrade]` to avoid the _Uprade_ job starting.
 This will also skip the _Install_ job as it's dependent on _Upgrade_
 - `[skip-install]` to avoid the _Install_ job starting.
+- `[upgrade-all-sites-to-latest]` to run script `UpgradeAllSitesToLatest.ps1` in CI mode

 ### Build and install (dev)